MichaelCurrin/os-genesis/docs/other/setup-steps.md

 Sign in.

 Turn on syncing of extensions and other settings.

+For breakdown of extensions and what they do, see my [gist](https://gist.github.com/MichaelCurrin/e1f0b488d4ed8e6c24646e37c75fe2ea).

 ### PyCharm